github/training-kit/paths/electron/packaging-apps/01-packaging-electron.md

   1. `npm install electron-packager --save-dev`

   TODO - add info on what package.json files are and do, along with examples
+    - add info about packaged things in .gitignore

 show-me-how:
 tell-me-why: